sfleischman105/sfleischman105.github.io/_drafts/2018-x-x-why-rust.md

 Not entirely sure.

-As undergraduate CS student, I was plunged into the spinning wheel of industry standard languages.
+As an undergraduate CS student, I was plunged into the spinning wheel of industry standard languages.
 Java to start, followed by Python, C, and C++.
 Each language flung me into a new world of programming idioms, each filled with their own insights and alternate ways to *pull out your hair*.
 Java is like pulling hairs out with a needle-node plier: verbose, but it usually works.
 Python is like waving a magic wand over your hair *and somehow it disappears*.
-The equivilent to using a knife to pull out your hair would be C. It's *fast*, and my god you can cut any hair you want, but every other cut **_somehow takes off a chunk of your skin with it._**.
-C++ is like C, but with a chainsaw.
+The equivilent to using a knife to pull out your hair would be C. It's *fast*, and my god you can cut any hair you want, but every other cut **_somehow takes off a chunk of your skin with it._** C++ is like C, but with a chainsaw.

 Eventually, It becomes boring pulling your hair out the same way every time.
 Maybe it takes too long to get out the surgical equipment, or you're sick of missing with the knife and having a **hole in your arm**.